mvg-fi/roadmap/README.md

 - [ ] Output dynamic value
 - [ ] Account detail drop down
 - [ ] Calculate exchange rate, slippage(price impact), route
+- [ ] Make all dialog able to close by clicking the overlay
+- [ ] Add a swap detail dropdown

  1. If route is ok
 	- Swap is not available